Pol-Title IX Employee Sexual Misconduct

 TDD: (877) 521-2172

 Informal Complaint.
 An informal complaint of Sexual Misconduct may be made to the University by any person.
-If the complaint involves an employee as the respondent, the Employee Relations and Compliance Office should be promptly notified at 502-852-6258 or EMRelate@louisville.edu, but notice to any University Official is appropriate.
+If the complaint involves an employee as the respondent, the Employee Relations Office should be promptly notified at 502-852-6258 or EMRelate@louisville.edu, but notice to any University Official is appropriate.
 A University Official or designee will promptly reach out to the Complainant to discuss the availability of Supportive Measures and explain the process of filing a Formal Complaint.
 The University’s response to the complaint must treat Complainants and Respondents equitably by offering Supportive Measures and by following the grievance process before the imposition of any disciplinary sanctions or other actions that are not Supportive Measures against a Respondent.

 Formal Complaint.
 At the time of filing a Formal Complaint, a Complainant must be participating in or attempting to participate in the education program or activities of the University.
 A Formal Complaint may be filed with the Title IX Coordinator in person, by mail, or by email, by using the contact information provided herein.
 The complaint must include the physical or digital signature of either the Complainant or the Title IX Coordinator in order to meet the requirements of a Formal Complaint.
 When the Title IX Coordinator signs the Formal Complaint, the Title IX Coordinator is not the Complainant and is not otherwise a party.